xcore/sw_avb_dc/README.rst

 ============

 * Up to 4in/4out I2S audio channels
-* Single stream support only
-* 48 kHz sample rate only
 * Support for 2 daisy-chained boards to a third Talker/Listener
 * 1722 Talker and Listener (simultaneous) support
 * 1722 MAAP support for Talkers
-* 802.1Q MRP, MMRP, MVRP, SRP protocols
+* 802.1Q MRP, MVRP, SRP protocols
 * gPTP server and protocol
 * Media clock recovery and interface to PLL clock source
 * Support for 1722.1 AVDECC: ADP, AECP (AEM) and ACMP